mrvantage/vagrant-box-centos7-minikube/README.md

 ## Using the base box
 You can use the base box like any other base box.
 The box itself is provisioned with Ansible, so if you wish to use Ansible in your provisioning process, you do not need to install Ansible again, as this is already part of the base box.

-Configure your `Vagrantfile` as follows to re-use the pre-installed Ansible:
+Configure your `Vagrantfile` as follows to re-use the pre-installed Ansible (if you don't want to use Ansible to do your provisioning, you can skip this):

 ```
 # Provision using Ansible, using the pre-installed Ansible in the base box